thales-e-security/erftesting/README.md

 ## Building the Tests

-You will need to [install Go](https://golang.org/doc/install) and [install dep](https://github.com/golang/dep#installation) if you haven't already go them.
+You will need to [install Go](https://golang.org/doc/install) and [install dep](https://github.com/golang/dep#installation) if you haven't already got them.

 ```bash